 What is Macular Degeneration?

 Macular degeneration is the leading cause of vision loss in the UK.
-It affects over 600,000 people in the UK, and usually occurs as a result of getting older, but can happen earlier.
+According to the Macular Society, it affects more than 1.5 million people in the UK, and usually occurs as a result of getting older.

 Dry Age-Related Macular Degeneration

-Dry age-related macular degeneration (DAMD) occurs as a result of a build-up of fatty proteins in the eyes called drusen.
+Dry age-related macular degeneration (DAMD) occurs as a result of a build-up of fatty proteins in the eyes, called drusen.
 This usually happens due to age, therefore DAMD is more common in older people.
-Although vision gradually deteriorates over a number of years, DAMD develops into wet age-related macular degeneration for one in ten people.
+Although vision gradually deteriorates over several years, DAMD develops into wet age-related macular degeneration for one in 10 people.

 Wet Age-Related Macular Degeneration

-Wet age-related macular degeneration (WAMD) is more serious than DAMD, and can cause vision loss within a few days.
-This form of macular degeneration happens due to the eye growing new blood cells to compensate for the macular not working properly.
-The cells can cause bleeding and scarring, damaging vision.
+Wet age-related macular degeneration (WAMD) is more serious than DAMD and can cause vision loss within just a few days.
+This form of macular degeneration happens due to the eye growing new blood cells to compensate for the macular not working correctly.
+The cells can cause bleeding and scarring, severely damaging vision.

 How to reduce your risk of Age-Related Macular Degeneration